Matznerd

 I just stumbled across this list in one of my old notebooks from circa 2005.
 I think many of these were SAT related or were gathered around that time.
 My plan was to just memorize some sophisticated sounding words and integrate them into my essays because the reader would see it and assume I was intelligent.

 The truth is that those readers are teachers and other people who only have a minute or two to devote to scoring they essay.
 They are doing hundreds and there is no way they have time to really go in depth with the grading.
-The theory must have been true because I did particularly well writing section, without being a particularly strong writer, at least by instituitional standards…
+I ended up doing pretty well, and I’m pretty sure it was mostly due to these.

 Cogent: forceful